walmartlabs/lacinia/docs/resolve/type-tags.rst

 It is allowed and expected that different values in the collection will have different concrete types.

-When a field resolver is invoked, the context value for key ``:com.walmartlabs.lacinia/container-type-name`` will be the name of the concrete type (a keyword) for the resolved value.

 Generally, type tagging is just metadata added to a map (or Clojure record type).
 However, Lacinia supports tagging of arbitrary objects that don't support Clojure metadata ... but ``tag-with-type`` will return a wrapper type in that case.
 When using Java types, make sure that ``tag-with-type`` is the last thing a field resolver does.

 Using record types
 ------------------